 If you’d like extra help putting your resume together, you can have yours evaluated by a Moving2Canada expert.
-Upload yours here for an analysis.
+View our full range of Employment Services.

 What’s different about the resume format in Canada?

 Your resume is key to finding jobs in Canada.
 Employers will generally assess your suitability for roles based on this document alone.

 Your sole objective in writing a resume is to pique the reader’s interest so that you get an interview.
 Shift the focus away from telling the employer everything about yourself.
 Instead, focus on things that will make them believe you can help their company.

 Avoid simply listing your duties in each role.
 Refer to achievements others wouldn’t be able to put on their resume.
 Differentiate yourself from the crowd.